pzaino/thecrowler/README.md

 ### Installation

 The easiest way to install the CROWler is to use the docker compose file.
-To do so, follow these steps:
+To do so, follow the steps below.

-Before you start, there are a bunch of ENV variables you can set to customize the CROWler deployment.
+**Before you start**: There are a bunch of ENV variables you can set to customize the CROWler deployment.
 These ENV vars allow you to set up your username and password for the database, the database name, the port the API will listen on, etc.

 To see the full list of ENV vars you can set, see [here](doc/env_vars.md).

-There are 3 ENV vars you must set, otherwise the CROWler won't build or work:
+There are 3 ENV vars **you must set**, otherwise the CROWler won't build or work:

 - `DOCKER_CROWLER_DB_PASSWORD`, this is the password for the CROWler user in the database (non-admin level).